Past projects from HDSC faculty and staff in the following areas:

 Years: 2018-2019

-This is a pilot research project being conducted at the University of North Carolina Obstetrics practices to evaluate the implementation, utilization, and acceptability of a certified patient decision aid on birth options after a prior cesarean.
-Data will be collected on knowledge, decision process, patient preferences, patient satisfaction and clinical processes.
+A pilot research study conducted at the University of North Carolina Obstetrics practices evaluated the implementation, utilization, and acceptability of a certified patient decision aid on birth options after a prior cesarean.
+Data was collected on knowledge, decision process, patient preferences, patient satisfaction and clinical processes.

 Funding from Healthwise